The Best Hiking Trails Near Hamilton and Halton For Families

 4985 Campbellville Rd, Burlington | website | $10 for adults, $7 for kids, $6 for seniors, kids under 5 free.

-This Conservation Halton hiking trail is another hidden gem that was new to us.
+This Halton Conservation Area hiking trail is another hidden gem that was new to us.
 It’s a little more out of the city centre, so I expected it to be a bit less crowded, and it was.
-As a Halton Conservation Area, you need to pre-register your visit currently.

-Hilton Falls is a great spot for hiking with kids because the terrain is a little rocky and rooty which makes it challenging for them.
+Hilton Falls is a great spot for hiking with kids.
+The terrain is rocky and rooty which makes it challenging for them.
 Ideal for balancing and working those large muscles!
-I did see folks manoeuvring their strollers, but some parts were rocky and had a lot of tree roots, so prepare for that.
-Dogs on leashes are welcome, too!
+Parents were manoeuvring their strollers, but some parts were a little challenging.
+If you have a dog, they are welcome as long as they stay on a leash.

-The waterfalls and small ruins are very cool and picture-worthy and the rock formations are always impressive.
-You can gather at the fire pit at the end of the trail by the waterfall, so be sure to bring hotdogs or marshmallows to cook over the fire!
+The waterfalls and ruins are picture-worthy and the rock formations are impressive.
+Gather at the fire pit by the waterfall with your hotdogs or marshmallows to cook over the fire!
 Ideally, visit in the fall so you can see a rushing waterfall.
 Keep your eyes peeled for bugs, frogs, snakes and small fish.

 hiking trails near me halton hiking trails Hilton Falls Walkway